-Research staff: Natalia Reglero, Loïc Rolas, Regis Joulia
+Post-doctoral Researchers: Natalia Reglero, Loïc Rolas, Clare Latta.

-Support staff: Matthew Golding (Lab Manager), Joana Mateu (Centre Administrator)
+Support staff: Laura Vasquez Martinez (Research Assistant), Matthew Golding (Lab Manager), Joana Mateu (PA & Centre Administrator).

 The principal objective of our research is to investigate the mode, dynamics and mechanisms of leukocyte transmigration, the final stage in the leukocyte adhesion cascade, that describes the movement of leukocytes from the vascular lumen into inflamed and/or injured tissues.
 To achieve this goal, we employ a multi-disciplinary approach to investigate the associated molecular and cellular pathways involved in neutrophil-vessel wall interactions.
 A key approach is the application of confocal intravital microscopy that enables rigorous and direct means of investigating the interactions of leukocytes with different components of microvessel walls (endothelial cells, pericytes and the vascular basement membrane) in real-time in vivo.
 We employ models for analysis of both physiologically relevant as well as pathological inflammatory models and a key component of our work is a research programme that investigates how pathological inflammatory insults impact the dynamics of neutrophil-vessel wall interactions and the implications of disrupted modes of neutrophil transmigration (e.g. neutrophil reverse transendothelial cell migration) on inflammatory disease development and dissemination.
 Collectively through the application of molecular and cellular assays, and advanced imaging platforms, our work aims to unravel previously unexplored cellular and molecular physiological concepts and identify disease-specific phenomena in immunity, inflammation and vascular biology.

-Our work is largely funded by the Wellcome Trust (Senior Investigator Award), the British Heart Foundation, BBSRC and the European Commission.
+Our work is largely funded by the Wellcome Trust (Investigator Award), the MRC.

 For a full list of publications click here